-And now, in 2015, students are expected to study and complete assignments online whenever there is an inclement weather day.
+And now, students are expected to study and complete assignments online whenever there is an inclement weather day.
 Can you imagine what it would be to have no Internet access - even for one day?

 Perhaps this video will help you understand the need better.